RANKED: The Best Smartphones In The World Right Now

 The Galaxy Note 3 has the biggest screen yet, 5.7 inches, yet its body is actually thinner and lighter than the last model.
 It also comes with a special stylus called the S Pen for drawing or taking notes.
 It's the best phablet you can buy.

 The Moto X is one of the best Android phones.
-Motorola added some new features to Android, like the ability to check notifications easily from the home screen.
+Motorola added some new features to Android, like the ability to check notifications easily from the home screen and launch the camera app by twisting the phone.
 But it's still mostly the 'clean' version Android from Google.

-You can also fully customise the look of your device with a variety of colour options for the case and buttons.

 Price: $0 on AT&T, $US0 on Verizon, $US49.99 on Sprint.